PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 > "I'll protect you!"
 > "That's not what you're here for.
 You're here to carry the lantern"

-For Relan, Adventure wasn't turning out to be the glorious excitement he had hoped for.
+For Relan, Adventure wasn't the glorious excitement he had hoped for.
 Mostly it was sore feet, with a slight tang of guilt.
 He had been following wolf tracks North for the better part of a day.
 The fine new boots that had looked so good in Boltac's store had started to gnaw at his feet as soon as he made it out of town.

 At first, he thought the trouble the boots had given him was from the running -- the running away in shame at what he had done to Sabriella, Shirley, whatever such a woman should be called.
 At the time, he had been certain that she was going to stab him him.
 But now, he had doubts.
 Maybe she had just been scared.
 Relan knew he was scared, deep down, in that part of him that wasn't fit to be a hero.
 But even if she had tried to kill him, a real hero would have found a way to deal with it without hitting here.